Efficient evaluation of quantum observables using entangled measurements: Error derived from the grouping

 \subsection{Theoretical analysis of the covariance effects by grouping}

 We assume that observables are given by the following weighted sum of Pauli strings:

-where $a_i$ is a real number and $P_i$ is a Pauli string.
-In this section, let us consider the standard error derived from grouping of Pauli strings.
+where $a_i$ denotes a real number and $P_i$ denotes a Pauli string.
+In this section, let us consider the standard error derived from the grouping of Pauli strings.
 Let a grouping divide $n$ Pauli strings into $K$ sets $s_1, s_2, \dots, s_K$.
 Then, the equality

 holds by definition.
-If the number of samples for group $s_k$ is $S_k$, the standard error is given by
+If the number of samples for group $s_k$ is $S_k$, the standard error can be expressed as